-Breckenridge Creative Arts believes that sustainability and environmental awareness are key values in maintaining the spirit of Breckenridge.
-As an extension of our commitment to the natural environment, we are proud to announce a partnership with Precious Plastic–a worldwide initiative that exists to reduce plastic waste through a combination of people, machines, platforms, and knowledge.
-At Breck Create, our participation in the Precious Plastic initiative will take the form of a “Mix Workspace”, where community members and visitors to Breckenridge can transform plastic waste into art.
+Breck Create believes that sustainability and environmental awareness are key values in maintaining the spirit of Breckenridge.
+As an extension of our commitment to the natural environment, we are proud to partner with Precious Plastic–a worldwide initiative that exists to reduce plastic waste through a combination of people, machines, platforms and knowledge.
+At Breck Create, our participation in the Precious Plastic initiative takes the form of a “Mix Workspace,” where community members and visitors to Breckenridge can transform plastic waste into art.

-In this workspace on the Arts District Campus, our team will collect clean, label-free #1, #2, #5, and #6 plastics from local businesses and community members.
-The plastic will then be shredded and sorted for use in BCA classes and workshops, where patrons can learn how to create new objects from plastic waste using Precious Plastic equipment.
-We will also offer open studios, during which time patrons who have already taken introductory classes can use the equipment without the guidance of an instructor.*
+In this workspace on the Arts District Campus, our team collects clean, label-free #1, #2, #5, and #6 plastics from local businesses and community members.
+The plastic is then shredded and sorted for use in classes and workshops, where patrons can learn how to create new objects from plastic waste using Precious Plastic equipment.
+We will also offer open studios, during which time patrons who have already taken introductory classes can use the equipment without the guidance of an instructor.

-*Plastic collection events will be held throughout 2022, with classes and workshops slated to open to the public in 2023.
+Plastic collection is ongoing, with classes and workshops opening to the public in Fall 2023.

 Most of us are aware of the plastic problem, and we understand the gravity of the situation.
 Plastic is ubiquitous in our lives.
 Not only is it filling our landfills, it’s also polluting our natural environment.
 Even though commercial plastic recycling continues to grow, it has its limitations.
 It’s an industry driven by profit and mechanical limitations, and as a result, only certain items are accepted in certain communities, and some single-use plastics aren’t commercially recycled anywhere.
 This is where Precious Plastic comes in.